Data this, data that… Big data, new data… Data says, data does..

 Below is a sample of the various places you can find commercial real estate data.

-The Reonomy app can be used in a few different ways to identify the CRE data you need.
+The Reonomy app can be used in a few different ways to incorporate CRE data into your organization’s day-to-day.

 Many brokerage shops issue quarterly reports that include tenant and market data.